Welcome to the VCU Adult Cystic Fibrosis Program!

 The Mayland Clinic is a component of the VCU Department of Internal Medicine.
 It is designed to provide comprehensive specialty medical care, nursing care and education information for patients in a variety of Internal Medicine Subspecialties.

 The Adult Cystic Fibrosis Clinic is an outpatient service of the Division of Pulmonology, Department of Internal Medicine.
 The Adult CF Clinic is a part of the Mayland clinic.
-Routine follow-up visits are provided in the clinic on Tuesdays from 8 AM - 11:30 AM and Wednesdays from 8:00 AM - 4:30 PM by the physician and the CF Team.
+Routine follow-up visits are provided in the clinic on Tuesdays and Wednesdays by the physician and the CF Team.
 Sick visits may be seen same day in clinic if schedule permits.

 - Urgent care visit for CF-related problems scheduled per physician availability